shihzhibin/Psychology-of-science/README.md

 ## __Descriptive Statistics__

->Table 1 provides means, standarddeviations,and individuallevel correlations for the variables in the study.All correlations except the correlation between work hours and horizontal cohesion are significant (p < .OO 1).
+>`Table 1` provides means, standard deviations,and individuallevel correlations for the variables in the study.All correlations except the correlation between work hours and horizontal cohesion are significant (p < 0.001).
 Because of the large sample size, some of the correlations may lack practical significance.

 <p style="text-align:center">